Charles Bunworth: Life and family

 Bunworth was born into a farming family in Freemount, near Newmarket, County Cork in 1704.
 Both of his parents were also born and raised in Newmarket.
-His mother was Elizabeth Bunworth (née Philpot), a granddaughter of Richard Boyle, the Archbishop of Tuam, and an older relative of Irish patriot John Philpot Curran.
+His mother was Elizabeth Bunworth (née Philpot), granddaughter of Sir Robert Travers (MP), great granddaughter of Richard Boyle, the Archbishop of Tuam, and an older relative of Irish patriot John Philpot Curran.
 His father was Richard Bunworth (d.
 1727), a former colonel in the Williamite army who fought in both the Battle of the Boyne and the Siege of Limerick.
 Charles was the second of at least three sons.
 He had an old brother Peter (b.
 1699) and a younger brother Richard.

 He was home-schooled by a family tutor, Mr. Murdock, and enrolled in Trinity College Dublin on 4 April 1723 as a pensioner, indicating that his family was middle class, of moderate means.
 He achieved his BA in 1727, and graduated with an M.A. in Divinity Studies in 1730.
 He moved to Cloyne and was ordained a deacon that same year.
 On 15 March 1731 he was fully ordained as a priest in the Church of Ireland.
 He served as the rector of Knocktemple in northern County Cork until 1736, after which he was appointed the prebendary of Cooline until 1740.
 He became the Vicar of Bregoge in 1740, a position he held for the remainder of his life.